+Essential information 2

-Request to use an emblem on the ballot paper
+Request to use an emblem on the ballot paper 7

+Submitting your nomination papers 8

-What happens after the close of nominations?9Being validly nominated in more than one ward9Withdrawing as a candidate9Inspecting other candidates' nomination papers10Will the election be contested or uncontested?10
+What happens after the close of nominations?
+9

-Being validly nominated in more than one ward
+Being validly nominated in more than one ward 9

-Withdrawing as a candidate
+Withdrawing as a candidate 10

-Inspecting other candidates' nomination papers
+Inspecting other candidates' nomination papers 10

 Will the election be contested or uncontested?
+10

-Death of a candidate12
+Death of a candidate 12

 Supplementary information 13

-Signatures of proposer and seconder14
+Signatures of proposer and seconder 14

-Death of a candidate 15
+Death of a candidate

 This section of the document contains our guidance on standing as a party candidate at a parish council election in England or a community council election in Wales.
 Supplementary information, which may only be relevant to some candidates, is provided at the back of this document.
 You can also view this supplementary guidance by clicking on the links within this document or by clicking on the chapter heading on the contents page.

 We are here to help, so please contact your local Commission team if you have any questions.
 See our Overview document for contact details.